mundue/Transitions/README.md

 * Sandstorm: sand slides in from left and fades
 * Snowstorm: snow drops in from top and fades

-## Branch: interactive

-Adds a pan gesture recognizer to interactively control some of the transitions.
+Includes a pan gesture recognizer to interactively control some of the transitions.